civilizemars/mars/README.md

 # Version 1.0

 We want a Mars globe in the browser.
+Similar to this [Nasa Mars map](https://trek.nasa.gov/mars/#).

-webGL / three.js seem to be the best stack.
+webGL / three.js / [Cesium](https://github.com/CesiumGS/cesium) seem to be the best stack.

 Website visitors should be able to

 - spin the planet.
 - zoom in and out,

 The best approach to loading images seems to be to load different levels of high res images, when zooming in.
-See the [Nasa Mars map](https://trek.nasa.gov/mars/#) (enable 3d mode), which was built with [Cesium](https://github.com/CesiumGS/cesium).

-We could use the [Nasa API](https://api.nasa.gov/?search=mars) with Cesium or with [iTowns](https://github.com/iTowns/itowns) as a client library.
+For which could use the [Nasa API](https://api.nasa.gov/?search=mars).

-We also need elevation data.
+We also want to include a layer of elevation data.

 ## Related links